Athol Shmith: Photographic educator

 Athol Shmith demonstrates lighting techniques to a second year photography class at Prahran College of Advanced Education in 1975.

 In 1971 Shmith left his studio to take on a new role as head of the Photography Department at Prahran College of Advanced Education, replacing Gordon De'Lisle.
 He taught there with his business partner John Cato and the film-maker Paul Cox with whom he exhibited at the Australian Centre for Photography in 1977.
 While teaching he produced and exhibited his 1973 psychedelic 'Anamorphic Series' now held in the collection of the National Gallery of Australia.

 Shmith's support assisted the careers of students whom he closely mentored such as Bill Henson, Carol Jerrems, Rod McNicol, Phil Quirk, Andrew Chapman and Christopher Koller.
-A brain tumour forced his retirement from the College in 1979, but after surgery and recovery he continued with a limited professional practice, including documenting the 1980 opening of the High Court of Australia building.
+A brain tumour forced his retirement from the college in 1979, but after surgery and recovery he continued with a limited professional practice, including documenting the 1980 opening of the High Court of Australia building.

 Legacy

 Shmith's work was collected by the major art museums commencing in the 1970s and he had a retrospective in 1977 at the Australian Centre for Photography.
 In 1989 the National Gallery of Victoria held an Athol Shmith survey.
 The major holdings of his work can be found in the National Gallery of Victoria and the National Gallery of Australia.
 A small monograph on his work was published in 1980.

 Shmith was appointed a Member of the Order of Australia on 8 June 1981 "in recognition of service to photography".

-A more substantial catalogue was written by curator Isobel Crombie and published in association with Shmith's major retrospective at the National Gallery of Victoria in 1989.
+A more substantial catalogue was written by curator Isobel Crombie and published in association with Shmith's major retrospective at the NGV in 1989.

 Posthumously, the NGV showed his work in 1996 in their photography gallery.
 A National Gallery of Australia Travelling Exhibition comparing Shmith and Yousef Karsh was held at the Monash Gallery of Art, Wheelers Hill, Victoria, 7 February–30 March 2003, and 5 other venues to March 2004, included a catalogue.
 The Paris End: Photography, Fashion and Glamour at the NGV 3 June – 1 October 2006 included Shmith's photographs along with those of Jack Cato, Mina Moore, Ruth Hollick, Wolfgang Sievers, Helmut Newton and Henry Talbot and was accompanied by a substantial publication by NGV Curator of Photography Susan van Wyck.